Evidence for Many-Body States in NiPS$_3$ Revealed by Angle-Resolved Photoelectron Spectroscopy: DFT approach

 To understand the electronic properties and correlation effects in these materials, we compared our measured ARPES spectrum of NiPS$_3$ with both theoretically predicted spectra and previously reported experimental spectra of related compounds.
 Formally, in the most simple approximation, modeling the photoemission spectrum requires computing the single-particle spectral function of the system, which is directly related to the imaginary part of the retarded single-particle Green’s function $A(\mathbf{k},\omega) = -\frac{1}{\pi} \operatorname{Im} G(\mathbf{k},\omega).$ Moreover, in the non-interacting limit, the imaginary part of the Green's function is merely a set of delta functions with peaks positioned at $\omega = \varepsilon_n(\mathbf{k}) $ with $\varepsilon_n(\mathbf{k})$ being the energy of the $n$-th band obtained e.g. from DFT (see Sec.
 IVA for more details).
 For materials where electron-electron interactions are present but do not entirely dominate their behavior, methods such as the Hubbard correction (DFT$+U$) or the inclusion of a fraction of Hartree-Fock exchange within hybrid functionals (e.g., HSE06) are often sufficient to capture most of the ARPES spectrum -- that mostly contains the interaction-renormalised bands.
 The literature confirms the applicability of these approaches for MnPS$_3$ \cite{Strasdas2023}, FePS$_3$ \cite{Pestka2024}, and CoPS$_3$ \cite{VOLOSHINA2023140511}.
 However, in the case of NiPS$_3$, neither DFT$+U$ nor hybrid functionals were able to fully reproduce the band structure~\cite{Pestka2025}.

 By comparing our theoretical results across different members of the MPS$_3$ family (M: transition metal), we observe that the overall band sequence remains rather similar (Fig.~\ref{Fig. 1}b--c).
 At large binding energies ($\sim$7 eV below the valence band maximum), a well-separated phosphorus-derived band appears (blue area in Fig.~\ref{Fig. 1}c).
-Above it, four hybridized phosphorus and sulfur bands are found (violet area in Fig.~\ref{Fig. 1}c), followed by a manifold of sulfur-derived states that strongly hybridize with the transition metal \textit{d}-states green area in Fig.~\ref{Fig. 1}c).
+Above it, four hybridized phosphorus and sulfur bands are found (violet area in Fig.~\ref{Fig. 1}c), followed by a manifold of sulfur-derived states that strongly hybridize with the transition metal \textit{d}-states (green area in Fig.~\ref{Fig. 1}c).
 This region exhibits the most significant variations between different materials, as it hosts the $3d$ states of the transition metal ions, whose filling varies across the series.

-Slightly above this manifold, we identify a set of relatively weakly dispersive $e_{\rm g}$ states, whose number depends on the long-range magnetic order, i.\,e. the size of the magnetic unit cell (orange area in Fig.~\ref{Fig. 1}c).
+Slightly above this manifold, we identify a set of relatively weakly dispersive $e_{\rm g}$ states that are hybridized with S 3p states.
+Their number depends on the long-range magnetic order, i.\,e. the size of the magnetic unit cell (orange area in Fig.~\ref{Fig. 1}c).
 In the Néel-ordered phase, two such states appear, while in the zigzag phase, four states are observed, due to the doubling of the unit cell imposed by this magnetic symmetry.
 However, in the case of NiPS$_3$, we detect an additional, weakly dispersive band (red box in Fig.~\ref{Fig. 1}b, NiPS$_3$, that cannot be reproduced using either DFT$+U$ or hybrid functionals.
 This suggests that the mean-field approximation is inadequate and that electronic correlations in NiPS$_3$ are significantly stronger than in the other members of this family.